RWTH-EBC/3dcitydb-dockerfile/README.md

         - SRID set the SRID reference (standardvalues / needed for 3dcitydb) ("25832")
         - SRSName set the SRSName reference (standardvalues / needed for 3dcitydb) ("urn:adv:crs:ETRS89_UTM32*DE_DHHN92_NH")

+## Storage
+For persistent storage you can mount a docker volume with an host volume.
+Then, the stored data should be available at the host machine.

+therefore use the -v option like in the example:

+    `$ docker run --name postgres -p 5432:5432 -v your/path:/var/lib/postgresql/data -e POSTGRES_DB=testdb -e POSTGRES_USER=testdb -e POSTGRES_PASSWORD=12345 -e SRID=25832 -e SRSName=urn:adv:crs:ETRS89_UTM32*DE_DHHN92_NH -d michamans/postgis-3dcitydb`

 ## Helpful next steps:
 A webinterface to the database schema is often quite helpful.
 Thus we use